catdogmaus/4heat-esphome-NG21/README.md

 ### Night Mode

 When you already have night mode in the menu you do not need this part of yaml.
 The way how this works is, you will have additional switch to turn night mode in menu on.
 When you use it you will have in your stove factory remote/menu settings new item “Night mode”.
 Find it there, and you can use it exactly like stove "Timer" menu.
 I also suggest to add HA automation for power reduction to P3 level so that it will additionally reduce noise levels.

 ### Combi

 This allows to switch between pellet and wood option.
 To use this uncomment "combi" block.
-Or if your freplace dont have this option, cleanup.
+Or if your freplace dont have this option cleanup yaml.
 !!!
 This function has not been tested!!!
 My fireplace does not have this.

 ### Other datapoints